SwarmStorm/awesome/README.md

 *   [HKUDS/VideoRAG](https://github.com/HKUDS/VideoRAG) - \[KDD'2026] "VideoRAG: Chat with Your Videos"

-*   [QwenLM/Qwen3-Coder](https://github.com/QwenLM/Qwen3-Coder) - Qwen3-Coder is the code version of Qwen3, the large language model series developed by Qwen team, Alibaba Cloud.
+*   [QwenLM/Qwen3-Coder](https://github.com/QwenLM/Qwen3-Coder) - Qwen3-Coder is the code version of Qwen3, the large language model series developed by Qwen team.

 *   [joeatbayes/stl-file-splitter](https://github.com/joeatbayes/stl-file-splitter) - Splits a STL file into equal sized pieces for printing.
 Faster and easier than splitting in slicers